robsman67/InvestMate/README.md

 In the Documentation branches, you will be able to find the specifications of the projet, the technical report, a pitch video, and so on...
 In the website branch, you will be able to find all the files related to the website part of the project.
-In the Developpment and main branches, you will be able to find all the files related to the desktop app part of the project.
+In the main branche, you will be able to find all the files related to the desktop app part of the project.

 ## Installation